Amazon to give up to two weeks of pay to employees out sick with coronavirus or in quarantine

 Amazon will give all full- and part-time employees who miss work due to the novel coronavirus up to 14 days of pay.

-This is “to ensure employees have the time they need to return to good health without the worry of lost pay,” Amazon Human Resources Chief Beth Galetti said in a blog post on Wednesday.
+This is “to ensure employees have the time they need to return to good health without the worry of lost pay,” Amazon human resources chief Beth Galetti said in a blog post Wednesday.

+The Seattle-based company is requiring employees to stay home and seek medical attention if they are feeling ill — one of several preventive measures it has taken in response to the coronavirus outbreak, now a global pandemic.
+Amazon provides health insurance to all employees, including the hourly workers in its vast network of warehouses.

-The Seattle-based company also announced a $25 million fund for independent delivery contractors, Amazon Flex drivers and seasonal employees.
+Amazon also announced a $25 million fund for independent delivery contractors, Amazon Flex drivers and seasonal employees.
 “We will be offering all of these groups the ability to apply for grants approximately equal to up to two-weeks of pay if diagnosed with COVID-19 or placed into quarantine by the government or Amazon,” Galetti said.
 Grant amounts would range between $400 and $5,000, she said, adding that a website to handle applications would be made available in coming days.

-The paid sick leave policy should ease concerns expressed by some of the hundreds of thousands of Amazon employees who staff its warehouses.
+The announcement comes after some of the hundreds of thousands of Amazon employees who staff its warehouses expressed concerns about the company’s sick leave policy.
 They watched as Amazon instructed employees at its offices in the Puget Sound and Bay Area who could work from home to do so through the end of the month.
 The company has since extended that directive to several other regions, including Massachusetts, New York, New Jersey, Madrid and Italy.

 The hundreds of thousands of Amazon employees who gather, package and distribute Amazon orders — the bulk of the company’s 798,000-person global workforce — can’t do their jobs remotely.
 Meanwhile, demand for their labor has increased as more people turn to online shopping amid the coronavirus pandemic.